Environment Trust for Richmond upon Thames

 The company benefits, the environment benefits and we do too.
 The income this provides helps us to employ a part time Volunteer Coordinator so we can extend the work we do.
 In particular, we will provide more opportunities for a wider range of volunteers including people with physical or learning difficulties.

-View our corporate volunteering leaflet here.
+View our new corporate volunteering leaflet here.

 See the current Volunteering Schedule on the right-hand side of this page.